cdapio/coopr/README.md

 ## Getting Started

 You can build a standalone version of Coopr that will run on your machine.
-It requires Java 6 or Java 7, Ruby
+It requires Java 6 or Java 7 to run the server, Node v0.10.26 or higher for the UI, and Ruby 1.9.0p0 or higher for the provisioner.

    * `git clone https://github.com/caskdata/coopr.git`
    * `cd coopr/coopr-standalone`